Is Your Teen Rebelling, Resisting, and Retaliating?

-1. When tempers rise, disengage, then start by listening to their side.
+1. When tempers rise, disengage.
 If your teen is defensive or upset, postpone heavy conversations for a later time.
 Give them space to calm down and think things over.
 You’ll benefit from this space, too.
-When you re-engage start by listening to their side, understanding what is going on from their perspective before you even think about trying to get them to understand yours!

 2. Set age-appropriate guidelines.
 Give your teenagers the independence they crave, setting age-appropriate guidelines.
 What’s reasonable for a 13-year-old is probably too restrictive for a 16-year-old, so use your judgment and be open to feedback.
 Create solutions together, seeking clarity so everyone’s on the same page: “So are you saying you would feel better if I let you do your own thing from 2–5 pm on Saturdays, as long as you tell me where you’re going and with whom?”